 Our two primary exposure variables were the prevalence of any enteropathogen or any MST markers in any type of environmental sample.
 We also tabulated these outcomes separately by sample type (e.g., drinking water, hands rinses).
-Secondary exposure variables included the prevalence of pathogen types (any viruses, any bacteria, any protozoa, any helminths), the prevalence of MST markers from specific host types (human or animal), and the prevalence and abundance of individual enteropathogens and MST markers.
+Secondary exposure variables included the prevalence of pathogen types (any viruses, any bacteria, any protozoa, any helminths), the prevalence of MST markers from specific host types (human or other animal), and the prevalence and abundance of individual enteropathogens and MST markers.
 We excluded general MST markers that are not host-specific.
 Our primary outcomes were the seven-day prevalence of caregiver-reported diarrhoea and height-for-age Z-scores (HAZ) in children.
 For specific enteropathogens detected in the environment, primary outcomes also included subsequent child infection with the same pathogen ascertained by stool testing.
 Secondary outcomes included Z-scores for weight-for-age (WAZ) and weight-for-height (WHZ) and the prevalence of stunting, underweight and wasting, defined as Z-scores <-2 for HAZ, WAZ and WHZ, respectively.17 For diarrhoea and pathogen-specific infections, we only used environmental samples collected up to four months before health outcomes were assessed; we selected this window empirically to retain the highest number of time-matched pairs of environmental and health measurements from the available data while maintaining a time-ordering window consistent with previous studies on environmental contamination and diarrhoea.18 For the growth outcomes, we used data from all environmental samples collected over the child’s lifetime prior to the anthropometry measurement; if there were repeated growth measurements after environmental sampling, we used the measurement taken closest to environmental sampling.

 We examined associations between the environmental exposures and child health outcomes using covariate-adjusted regression models.
 For binary outcomes, we estimated prevalence ratios (PRs) using modified Poisson regression.19 For continuous outcomes, we used linear regression to estimate mean differences.
 We used the Huber Sandwich Estimator to calculate robust standard errors to account for repeated sampling or clustered designs.20 We included child age and asset-based household wealth as adjustment covariates in all models.
 Other covariates were pre-screened using likelihood ratio tests, and variables associated with the outcome with a p-value <0.2 were included in the model for each outcome.
-We considered the following variables if they were measured within a given study: study arm, child sex, maternal age, household food security, number of people in household, age and education of primary caregiver in household, number of rooms, construction materials (walls, floor, roof), access to electricity, land ownership and if anyone in the household works in agriculture.
+We considered the following variables if they were measured within a given study: study arm, child sex, maternal age, household food security, number of people in household, age and education of primary caregiver in household, number of rooms, construction materials of the walls, floor, and roof, access to electricity, land ownership and if anyone in the household works in agriculture.
 Within each study, we only estimated associations when there were more than five cases of the binary outcome in the rarest stratum of the exposure.
 We reported study-specific estimates due to heterogeneity in study settings.
 For outcomes where data were available from ≥ 4 studies, we tested for heterogeneity using Cochran’s Q-tests.21 We pooled estimates with fixed-effects models if there was no evidence of significant heterogeneity (p-value>0.2), and with random-effects models otherwise.